 While this does impact other aspects of the application, such as speed, it definitely helps secure data.

 Within the development of the application infrastructure, data segmentation is used to divide private data that should be restricted from public access from all the other types of general data.

 This deals with specific data protection requirements to meet international data protection regulations.

 3) Security for Data Storage Through The Application

-Similar to the security on the programming language side, data storage is also encrypted.
+Similar to the security on the programming language side like Flutter, data storage is also encrypted.
 While there might still be loopholes in the encryption system, the tools we’ve talked about above can ensure a more robust protection protocol.

 4) Network-Oriented Security And Code Obfuscation.